 A child’s electronic toy is supplied by three 1.58 V alkaline cells, in series with a 1.53 V carbon–zinc dry cell.
-The cells supply power to a load of resistance 10.0 Ω. The alkaline cells have internal resistances of 0.0200 Ω the dry cell has an internal resistance of 0.100 Ω internal resistance.
+The cells supply power to a load of resistance 10.0 Ω. The alkaline cells have internal resistances of 0.0200 Ω and the dry cell has an internal resistance of 0.100 Ω.

 What is the total current in the toy?

 How much power is supplied to the load?

 What would the internal resistance of the dry cell be if it goes bad, resulting in only 0.500 W being supplied to the load?

 An automobile battery of emf 12.0 V has a terminal voltage of 16.0 V when being charged by a current of 10.0 A.

 At what rate will the temperature of the battery increase if its mass is 20.0 kg and it has a specific heat capacity of ?
 Assume that the battery is perfectly insulated.